 By Car or ATV

-Cars will bring you to places you may have never been able to visit.
+Cars will take you to places you may never have been able to visit.
 Traffic is slow on the island in busy areas; therefore, take a deep breath, and you will get there in time.

 Renting ATVs is very popular in Santorini, and they are reasonably priced.
 Since car parking is limited on the island, an ATV can be ideal for getting away from the main tourist draws.
 They are also great for those wanting to get to some of the more remote beaches and towns.
 A family member recently rented one for a full day and reported back you must tell people what a blast they are.
 An ATV doesn’t move too fast, which is a good thing.
 I did witness two ATV accidents, so please ride with caution!